sharynr/tutorials/wkc-tutorial.md

 ## Add assets from a catalog to a project

-### Follow these steps to add data assets from a project to a catalog.
+### Follow these steps to add data assets from a catalog to a project.

 1. From your project, click the **Find and Add Data** icon.
 1. Click the **Catalog** tab, and choose a catalog name.
 1. Select the assets you want, and click **Add to Project**.
 1. Review your selection, and click **Add**.
-If the assets require connections, the connection assets are also listed to be added to the project, including connections to IBM Cloud Object Storage for uploaded files.
+If the assets require connections, the connection assets are also listed here and will be added to the project, including connections to IBM Cloud Object Storage for uploaded files.

-### Follow theset steps to add assets to a project from the catalog.
+### Follow these steps to add assets to a project from the catalog.

 1. From the catalog **Browse** page, search for the assets you want to add and select them.
 1. Click **Add to Project**.
 If any of the assets require a connection, those connections are listed and will be added to the project as connection assets, including connections to IBM Cloud Object Storage for uploaded files.
 If you don’t want to add a connection, you can remove it.
 All assets that require the removed connection are removed from the list of assets to add.